jssteinberg/markdown-article-template/README.md

 **The goal** is a markdown file-template for complete articles, including meta data, that is as readable as possible in plain-text and when it's rendered without specific HTML/CSS (for instance at Github).
 And with a possible (Javascript, JSON, Graphql, ...) output that is fully usable in an application of any kind.

----
+## Background

-*Why not standard YFM/front-matter?* YAML front matter (or separated front matter in general) has become the standard for meta data of markdown articles and blog posts.
-There are two problems with that:
+The problems with YAML front matter (and another front matter in another language):

-1. It's not markdown and not a natural part of the text-only markdown content.
+1. YFM isn't markdown and not a natural part of plain-text markdown.
-2. When the file is parsed in a generic context, front-matter is often output as a table at the top of the article (at Github for instance), or not parsed correctly.
-Generating bad, less readable HTML, or errors.
+2. When markdown is converted to HTML in a generic context, YFM is at best output as a table at the top of the article (at Github for instance).
+In these general contexts YFM can lead to ugly, less readable HTML, or HTML errors.

 ## Markdown Template Proposal